thecodingmachine/workadventure-back-docker-image/README.md

 # WorkAdventure back dev Docker image

-This Docker image is used in WorkAdventure "back" and "pusher".
+This Docker image is used in WorkAdventure "messages" container.

 It is a NodeJS docker image (by TheCodingMachine) + the protocol buffers compiler.